trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 ## AWS IaC Pipeline

-This pipeline is used to manage AWS services as code based on a list of CloudFormation YAML templates.
+This pipeline is used to manage AWS services as code through a list of CloudFormation YAML templates stored in the AWS IaC GitHub repository.
+These templates define the following resources across `development` and `production` AWS accounts:
+- AWS IAM ManagedPolicy for AdminUser, CI/CD, CloudFormation, and TerraformBackEnd roles
+- S3 Terraform state buckets to keep Terraform states managed by the Terraform workload executed on the on-prem CI/CD agents and bucket policies that denies HTTP traffic and allows all access from the relevant VPCs
+- DynamoDB table to enable the Terraform state locking feature and audit log bucket to keep S3 Terraform state bucket access logs
+- VPC interface endpoints that make S3 Terraform states accessible from the on-prem Terraform workload via `AWS Direct Connect`
+- Security group protecting the VPC interface endpoint by allowing only the on-prem Terraform workload to target S3 Terraform states

+The other AWS infrastructure services like AWS VPC, routing, KMS and SSM are managed centrally by the cloud platform team.

 ## Self Service Portal Pipeline